Commonweal School: Leadership

-Upon arrival at the school, each student is placed within a house.
-Houses act as a 'community' for the students, and students compete in inter-house events throughout the year.
-The house with the most points will be awarded the inter-house shield.
-Whilst in their final year at Commonweal, students are able to apply to become house officials, otherwise known as prefects.

-Sixth form
+Commonweal Sixth Form

-In December 2012, it was announced by the Head that the Department for Education had accepted the school's bid for a sixth form.
-This opened in September 2014 with places for up to 300 students in new, purpose-built facilities, funded by the Department for Education.
+In December 2012, it was announced by head teacher Keith Defter that the Department for Education had accepted the school's bid for a sixth form.
+This opened in September 2014 with places for up to 300 students in new, purpose-built facilities such as a café, rehearsal rooms, recording studio, an editing suite and a 150-seat auditorium, funded by the Department for Education.
 The sixth form provides a range of academic courses, alongside a varied enrichment programme.

 Academic performance

 At the most recent Ofsted inspection, in November 2017, the school received a rating of 'Good' in all categories, leading to an overall effectiveness rating of 'Good'.

-In a Kirkland Rowell survey of students in September 2016, 57% of students gave an overall satisfaction rating of 'Good' and 23% 'Very good'.
-This means about 20% of students – around 230 of the returned surveys – did not think of the school as good.